View Joyce Briddon's Notice on derbyshiretimes.co.uk and share memories

 |

-Mrs Joyce Briddon Newbold Mrs Irene Joyce Briddon (known as Joyce) of Newbold has passed away at Chesterfield Royal Hospital, aged 82.
+Miss Joyce Briddon Newbold Miss Irene Joyce Briddon (known as Joyce) of Newbold has passed away at Chesterfield Royal Hospital, aged 82.

 She was employed at K Shoe shop as manager.